paulsantosh263/DevOps-Netflix-Clone-Project/ReadME.md

-## Setting Up the Netflix Clone Application
+## Setting Up the Netflix Clone Application Using AWS and Docker

 Follow these steps to set up and run the Netflix clone application on your local machine: